Dragory/modmailbot-community-resources/GCP Guide.md

 # How to host your modmail bot on Google Cloud Platform for free | Made by [@mesub7](https://github.com/mesub7)

 Want to host your modmail bot for free?
 Don’t want to be ridiculed for using Heroku, Glitch or repl.it?
 This guide will take you through how to get the bot running on Google Cloud.

+## Update: August 2021

+Google has decided to move their free offering to an e2-micro VM.
+The guide has been updated to follow this, ensuring that you will still be on the free tier.
+If you already have an existing machine, follow [this section](https://github.com/Dragory/modmailbot/blob/master/docs/migrating.md)
 **DISCLAIMER: I am not responsible for any charges that you face due to you digressing from the guide.**

 **(Need to update your installation?
 Check [this.)](https://github.com/Dragory/modmailbot/blob/master/docs/updating.md)**